MCDReforged/MCDReforged/docs/source/quick_start.md

  └─ permission.yml
 ```

 Now put your server files into the server folder (`server` by default), then modify the configuration file `config.yml` and permission file `permission.yml` correctly.
-After you can start MCDR again and it correctly handle the server
+After you can start MCDR again and it correctly launch and handle the server

 ```bash
 python -m mcdreforged
 ```

 ## Upgrade

-With the help of pypi, MCDR can be easily upgraded via a single command
+With the help of [pypi](https://pypi.org/project/mcdreforged/), MCDR can be easily upgraded via a single command

 ```bash
 pip install mcdreforged --upgrade